-I’m about to head off to one of a handful of conferences I attend each year.
-Given that the cost of registration, transportation, and hotel will be north of $1,000, I decided it was well worth jotting down some thoughts on how to get the most of a conference from a learning perspective.
+Perhaps like you, I attend a handful of conferences each year.
+Given that the cost of registration, transportation, and hotel can often be north of $1,000, I decided it was well worth jotting down some thoughts on how to get the most of a conference from a learning perspective.
 I’m looking for a return on investment!

 1. Attend with purpose